 Welcome!
 My name is Mitra Sharafi and I am a legal historian of colonial South Asia at the University of Wisconsin Law School and UW Legal Studies program.
 I’m also affiliated with UW’s History Department and Center for South Asia.
-For my bio and CV, please see my faculty webpage.
+For my bio and CV, please see my faculty profile.
 For online interviews, see my Borderlines interview, XQs with Chapati Mystery, my AHA Member Spotlight, and this podcast with The Swaddle.

 I started this website in 2010 to share resources for the historical study of law in South Asia.